 Suitable For The Whole Family

-Suitable from around 6 months old.
+- suitable from around 6 months old

-Reduce or remove the amount of salt by using reduced salt stock cubes, unsalted butter and season any adult portions after the soup has been blitzed up or after you’ve served.
+The only element I would modify is the salt content: reduce or remove the amount of salt by using reduced salt stock cubes, unsalted butter and season any adult portions after the soup has been blitzed up or after you’ve served.

 I serve the soup with cubes of bread that have been soaked in it so that they can lift up pieces of bread coated in the soup with their own hands.

-Onion
+- Onion

-Leeks
+- Leeks

-Sugar: any sugar will be suitable (caster, granulated, golden etc.)
+- Sugar: any sugar will be suitable (caster, granulated, golden etc.)

-Garlic: I always opt for fresh garlic but you can use 1 teaspoon of garlic paste if easier
+- Garlic: I always opt for fresh garlic but you can use 1 teaspoon of garlic paste if easier

-Potatoes: I use Maris Piper variety usually, but any type of potato will be suitable
+- Potatoes: I use Maris Piper variety usually, but any type of potato will be suitable

-Chicken Broth: chicken bone broth from Borough Broth Company (use code LAUREN15 for 15% off) is what I usually use, or chicken stock.
+- Chicken Broth: chicken bone broth from Borough Broth Company (use code LAUREN15 for 15% off) is what I usually use, or chicken stock.
 You can swap for Vegetable Stock if you want to make the recipe vegetarian.

-Milk: I like using whole milk as it adds a richness in flavour, but swap for a lower fat option to reduce calories
+- Milk: I like using whole milk as it adds a richness in flavour, but swap for a lower fat option to reduce calories

-Salt
+- Salt

 How To Make Slow Cooker Leek and Potato Soup